 Heart Disease (Cardiovascular Disease)

-Heart diseases (also known as cardiovascular diseases) rise from difficulties in pumping blood throughout the body due to arterial blockage, high blood pressure, and other issues.
+Heart diseases (also known as cardiovascular diseases) arise from difficulties in pumping blood throughout the body due to arterial blockage, high blood pressure, and other issues.

 Digestion and Excretion